the-matrix/the-matrix.github.io/_posts/2015-06-18-using-functions-as-first-class-citizens.md

 </pre>

 So far so bad; No return type specified, no signature for the Closure.
-Return type I can sort of live with, because it can be hinted at in the docblock, but I'm fecked If I know what the rest of it is doing (except of course I am writing this, but I hope you see my point?)
+Return type I can sort of live with, because it can be hinted at in the docblock, but I'm blowed If I know what the rest of it is doing (except of course I am writing this, but I hope you see my point?)

-I take that back; May the Lord be peaceful, I have nothing to concern Him with.
-This is a purely Human concern.

 Can we get round these limitations?
 Of course we can; Let us define another Class that we descend from, another Trait we can `use`.
 Let's not.